 Liturgy: Masses are being celebrated and are open to the public.
 Due to physical distancing, signup is needed to ensure a seat at weekend Masses.
 The signup link changes every week.
 An email is sent to our known email address list with the link each week.
 One may also find the current link at facebook.com/immaculateconceptionmorris.
 If unable to sign up online, call 815 942 0620 x32 by 3:00pm on Saturday and leave a message to be signed up.
-One may signup on arrival for weekday Masses and Stations of the Cross.
+One may signup on arrival for weekday Masses.
 There is no signup for reconciliation.
 Masks are required when inside the church building.
 Volunteers are needed for help sanitizing the church after each Mass.

 School/Religious Education/Youth Ministry: Our education ministries are meeting in person under special protocols to keep the children and staff/volunteers protected.
 Masks are worn, physical distancing is practiced, and visitors are not allowed.
 The facilities are sanitized after every use.